Barking Abbey School: History

 Barking Abbey School was founded in 1922, the first co-educational grammar school in England.
 The first headmaster was Colonel Ernest Loftus, who stayed for 27 years, being replaced by Mr Frank Young DFC in 1949.

 In 2005, Barking Abbey started the Barking Abbey Basketball Academy.
 This enabled younger players from around London, Essex, and Hertfordshire to experience the life of being in a basketball academy, preparing some of them to move abroad on scholarships to various countries around the world.
 It has been announced that Barking Abbey will become the first pilot Regional Institute of Basketball within Great Britain.

 In 2007, Barking Abbey's Dance Department opened its Dance Academy as a "centre of excellence".

-It has introduced the teaching of Latin, making it one of the few state schools in London to offer this course.

 Historic records of Barking Abbey School for 1922-1977 are held at Barking and Dagenham Archive Service, Valence House Museum.
 This collections includes early pupil records, staff records, sports, photographs, and house record books.

 Academic performance

 In 2019, the school's Progress 8 benchmark at GCSE was above average.
 49% of children at the school achieved Grade 5 or above in both English and maths GCSEs, compared to the Barking and Dagenham average of 43% and the national average, also 43%.
 The school's Attainment 8 score at GCSE was 49, compared to the Barking and Dagenham average of 47 and the national average, also 47.

 At A-Level in 2019, the school's Progress score was below average.
-The average result was C-, compared to the Barking and Dagenham average of C and the national average of C+.
+The average result was C−, compared to the Barking and Dagenham average of C and the national average of C+.
 The percentage of students completing their A level courses was 97%, compared to the Barking and Dagenham average of 91% and the national average of 91%.